-45 Interesting Facts About Raleigh, NC (and most frequently asked questions)
+45 Interesting Facts About Raleigh, NC You May Not Have Known

 Walking across Boylan Bridge

-Down below I’m going to share some interesting facts about Raleigh, NC, plus answer some of the most frequently asked questions we get about Raleigh, North Carolina.
+As well as share some interesting and fun facts, I’ll also answer some of the most frequently asked questions we get about Raleigh NC.

-I have broken this post down into three categories; About Raleigh, Living in Raleigh, and Visiting Raleigh
+I have broken this post down into three categories; History of Raleigh (plus demographics), Living in Raleigh (culture and way of life), and Visiting Raleigh (tourist information)

 Table Of Contents